Person (name)—family name, text X[X(39)]

 If the length of the family name exceeds the length of the field, truncate the family name from the right (that is, dropping the final letters).
 Also, the last character of the name should be a hash (#) to identify that the name has been truncated.

 Use of incomplete names or fictitious names:

-Some organisations permit persons to use a pseudonym (fictitious or partial name) in lieu of their full or actual name.
-It is recommended that the person be asked to record both the pseudonym (Alias name) in addition to the person's legal name.
+Some health care facilities permit persons to use a pseudonym (fictitious or partial name) in lieu of their full or actual name.
+It is recommended that the person be asked to record both the pseudonym (Alias name) in addition to the person's Medicare card name.

 Baby for adoption:

 The word adoption should not be used as the family name, given name or alias for a newborn baby.
 A newborn baby that is for adoption should be registered in the same way that other newborn babies are registered.
 However, if a baby born in the hospital is subsequently adopted, and is admitted for treatment as a child, the baby is registered under their adopted (current) name, and the record should not be linked to the birth record.
 This should be the current practice.
 Any old references to adoption in client registers (for names) should also be changed to unknown.
 Contact your State or Territory adoption information service for further information.

 Where a family name contains a prefix, such as one to indicate that the person is a widow, this must be entered as part of the 'Family name' field.
 When widowed, some Hungarian women add 'Ozvegy' (abbreviation is 'Ozy') before their married family name, e.g. 'Mrs Szabo' would become 'Mrs Ozy Szabo'.
 That is, 'Mrs Szabo' becomes an alias name and 'Mrs Ozy Szabo' becomes the preferred name.